Kowakujō Main Quest Easter Egg Guide Quick Overview:

 Go to the crafting table near Vulture Aid.
 It should be on the upper part of the Workshop, to the left of the perk machine.
 Use the table to craft the Maneki-Neko.
 This becomes a Tactical Equipment item, so do not throw it randomly.
 You will need it later for the paw print step.

 There are several possible paw print starting areas, and the correct one changes every match.
-Check the Stables, Kitchens, and Flower Garden areas.
+There are four known gateway spots where the paw print trail can begin, and the correct one changes each match.
+Kill a few zombies at each gateway and move on if no paw prints appear after several kills..
 You are looking for a spot where killing a zombie causes glowing orange paw prints to appear in the blood on the ground.
+Possible locations are:

 Once you find the first paw prints, look at the direction they are facing.
 Move a few steps in that direction and kill another zombie there.
 If you are in the correct spot, another set of paw prints will appear.
 Keep following the direction of the newest prints and killing zombies ahead of them.